User Community Service Desk Downloads

 Spark pushdown is not supported.

-Transform data in ONE webapp using Data Transformation Plans.
-Plans are visual representations of data processing job definitions.
 Once you have configured your plan to process the input data as required and defined the data flow and output format, you can run the plan to execute the jobs.
 Each step represents basic algorithms, and data is processed record by record.

 This facilitates two key use cases:

 1. Transformation of data quality monitoring project results.
-In this way, data transformation plans supersede post processing plans.
+In this way, data transformation plans supersede post-processing plans.

-high level visualization of plan to transform data quality monitoring project results
+High level visualization of plan to transform data quality monitoring project results

 2. Standalone data transformation of catalog items.
-See, Create plan to transform a catalog item.
+See Create plan to transform a catalog item.

-high level visualization of plan to transform catalog item
+High level visualization of plan to transform catalog item

-Once you have configured your data input (catalog item or monitoring project results) you can then add a number of steps, such as filter, split, join or transform, and add or delete attributes.
+Once you have configured your data input (catalog item or monitoring project results), you can then add a number of steps, such as filter, split, join, or transform, and add or delete attributes.
 You can also embed plans within plans using the Embedded transformation plan step.
-Each step represents a data processing job.
-After transformation, data can be exported to ONE Data or to files in ONE Object Storage or be used in another plan.
-You can preview data and validate expressions in real-time when working with data transformation plans.

 high level visualization of end-to-end transformation plan